 Note: this app was developed in the UK.
 The emergency contact numbers are for the UK but the content can be accessed from Australia.

 Calm is a simple mindfulness app that brings clarity and peace of mind into your life.
-Available via Apple Store or Google Play Note: This app is free but if you want lots of extras you will need to pay a yearly subscription.
-(Several free sessions are available so give it a try and pay only if you choose to).
+Available via Apple Store or Google Play Note: This app offers a free 7 day trial.

 Breathe2Relax This app is centered around the basic concept that breathing into the belly—diaphragmatic breathing—provides deeper relaxation than does breathing into the chest.
 Designed mainly for use by individuals with PTSD and Traumatic Brain Injury, the app helps with mood stabilization, anger control, and anxiety management.
 It is a portable stress management tool with breathing exercises documented to decrease the body’s “fight-or-flight” stress response.